 Why we choose the Canon EOS 5D Mark IV:

 One of our favorite DSLRs, the Canon EOS 5D Mark IV impresses across the board — and in particular, with its mix between image quality and performance.
-The camera sports a 30-megapixel sensor that squeezes out a little more resolution than many competing cameras at the same price point.
-With solid images even pushing to higher ISOs, the 5D Mark IV is a camera that performs just as well in studio as out on the field.
+The camera sports a 30-megapixel sensor that squeezes out a little more resolution than many competing cameras at the same price.
+With great image quality even at higher ISOs and burst shooting up to 7 fps, the 5D Mark IV is performs just as well in the studio as out in the field.

 Read our Canon 5D Mark IV review